Jos Letschert

 2. Possible faces

 The second sculptural portfolio - also related to heads - is called "Possible faces".
 It is an interpretation of mainly, but not exclusively Homeric protagonists who stand for essential ideas and concepts.
 Iphigenia, for example, stands for deception, betrayal and sorrow; Andromache for love and despair; Priam for overconfidence, but also for helplessness and pain; Kalchas represents the danger of ideologies; Eumaios and Eurykleia stand for affection, dedication and friendship, but also for slavery and the repulsive idea that people could own and suppress other people.
 Apollo, twin brother of Artemis, is the shepherd god, but also the god of the wolf.
 He is protector of music and god of medicine.
 His character is ambiguous.
 Apollo stands for the beauty and sublime, and at the same time he is an intriguer, an intrusive woman attacker, for example with regard to Kassandra, Daphne or Koronis.
 He is a jealous musician with sadistic qualities, for example with regard to the satyr Marsyas that he had skinned alive after a music competition.
 Apollo also stands for causing epidemic diseases among human beings.
 With his bow and arrows, he spreads deadly ailments.
 Apollo: the good and the evil in one person.
 Aeneas, a Trojan hero, represents people who need to flee from homeland and habitat because of war, oppression and danger of death.
 Aeneas initially seems to be one of the big losers in the Trojan epic.
-In the end, however, it is not Hektor, the intended Trojan heir to the throne, not Achilles, the virtually invincible hero who dies on the ramparts of the city, not Agamemnon, the dubious Greek army commander, who is murdered on his return home, who keep the best prospects.
+In the end, however, it is not Hektor, the intended Trojan heir to the throne, not Achilles, the virtually invincible hero who dies nevertheless on the ramparts of the city, not Agamemnon, the mighty but dubious Greek army commander, who is murdered at his return home, who ultimately had the best prospects.
 Aeneas' flight with an old invalid father and a young son is a tragedy and a metamorphosis at the same time.
 Aeneas symbolizes the last man, the last human, on an exodus to a new beginning.
 Nothing is eternal, everything is changing.
 Aeneas' son Askanios founded a new dynasty, while it lasted, of course.

 What is left when